janhommes/noREST/README.md

  - [@norest/nestjs](nestjs/README.md): A noREST reference implementation for node.js written with the help of the nestjs framework.
  - [@norest/cli](cli/README.md): A small tool which allows to configure and run the application quickly from your command line.
  - [@norest/playground](playground/README.md): An interactive playground to try out the capabilities of noREST.
+Visit [notonly.rest](https://notonly.rest) to try it out.